AryAyush1/HeartStroke_Classification_Model/README.md

 Dataset Overview:

-The dataset was taken from kaggle and contains details of an avegage person.
+The dataset was taken from kaggle and contains details of an average person.

 The dataset was clean and standardized for easy implementaion.